Hi, I'm Alice.

 I championed this feature for about two years, ever since I first tested it as a Growth experience.
 I was ecstatic when it finally made the roadmap in 2020 and I got to lead design on it.
 As a heavy-duty messaging user, I desperately wanted to give Messenger users the ability to react with any emoji — expanding on the original set of seven.
 Custom Reactions is designed so users can trick out their personal reaction tray while having the flexibility to add cheeky or contextual one-offs.
 What’s in your reaction tray?

 Replies is one of my favorite features on Messenger, designed in staggered collaboration with Will Yoshimura.
-I’m proud of the design details we sweated — the precise tension for the swipe gesture, the interaction to view the original message, the threading with different types of media.
+I’m especially proud of the thoughtful design details we refined—the precise tension of the swipe gesture, the seamless interaction for viewing the original message, and the intuitive threading across different media types.

 Chat Themes